payal-daki/Three-Tier-Architecture/README.md

-# 🚀 Three-Tier Python App Deployment on AWS Using Terraform
+# 🚀 Three-Tier App Deployment on AWS Using Terraform

 Welcome!
-This guide will walk you through deploying a simple Python application with a three-tier architecture on AWS using Terraform. 🌐🛠️
+This guide will walk you through deploying a simple  application with a three-tier architecture on AWS using Terraform. 🌐🛠️

 ## 📦 Overview